Lop Desert: Climate

 Historically there were periods when the area was more favorable to farming and settlement than today.
 Studies showed that the area experienced seven major climate changes since the end of the Pleistocene.

-Lop Nor
+Lop Nur

 There are numerous indications that suggest the presence of an extensive lake in this region which is now completely desiccated.
 These indications include salt-stained depressions of a lacustrine appearance; traces of former lacustrine shorelines, more or less parallel and concentric; the presence in places of vast quantities of fresh water mollusc shells (species of Lymnaea and Planorbis); the existence of belts of dead poplars; patches of dead tamarisks and extensive beds of withered reeds, all of these are always on top of the yardangs, never in the wind-etched furrows.